-Recently, our students: Victoria, Jasmine, Chau Yang, Kevin and Charis, formed Team Databytes to participate in Microsoft’s APAC AI for Accessibility Virtual Hackathon.
+Recently, our students: Victoria, Jasmine, Shen Liang, Kevin and Charis, formed Team Databytes to participate in Microsoft’s APAC AI for Accessibility Virtual Hackathon.

 With their app Matamata, they came out as one of the top five winners in Malaysia!